 The UNESCO Biosphere Reserve in the Cantabrian Mountains is one of the two first national parks in Spain, founded in 1918.
-You can find over 200 spots in the park where mountains peaks are over 2000 metres high!
-The highest is Torre de Cerredo at 2648 metres.
+You can find over 200 spots in the park where mountain peaks are over 2000 meters high!
+The highest is Torre de Cerredo at 2648 meters.

 Picos de Europa is also home to a variety of protected species that I was surprised to find exist in Spain – like bearded vultures, Cantabrian brown bears, and the Iberian wolves!
 And keep your eyes peeled for Picos de Europa’s most representative animal, the Pyrenean Chamois, a type of antelope goat!

 Despite that it rained while I was there and was covered in clouds – a common occurrence since Picos de Europa is just 20km away from the sea, it was still stunning, even when partly covered.
 I’m taking it as a sign to return when Picos de Europa will show itself from beneath the clouds.

 Picos de Europa is still worth a visit even if hiking mountains aren’t your thing.
 The drive along the Cares River through the Garganta Divina Ravine is simply stunning.
 That’s even truer when viewed from a high vantage point like the one pictured below which we drove to:

-You can also take the Fuente Dé cable car, which takes you up to 1800 metres!
-I’m sure the views are spectacular, but all we saw was clouds the day I was there.
+You can also take the Fuente Dé cable car, which takes you up to 1800 meters!
+I’m sure the views are spectacular, but all we saw were clouds the day I was there.
 Still, there are two cafeterias at the top, so you can always try to wait out the weather.